innerfunction/Q-android/README.md

 You can find more examples about operations in the [Q test cases](https://github.com/innerfunction/Q-android/tree/master/src/androidTest/java/q/innerfunction/com/test)

-### Static methods:
-* Defered.defer():
-* Defered.all()

-### Callbacks objects:
-* Deferred.ICallback: This is the main Interface.
-* Deferred.Callback: Callback for passing a deferred promise result.
-* Deferred.AsyncCallback: Callback for passing a deferred promise result with an asynchronous chained result.
-The result method returns a Deferred.
-* Deferred.ErrorCallback: Callback for passing a deferred promise error.

-## Advantages and Use cases
+## Advantages
-Promises became more useful when defining function which return other promises.
+Promises became useful when defining function which return other promises.
 They help to:
 * controler process flow with async calls.
 * write cleaner calls to async methods.
 * manage error messages over a number of operations.
 * multiplatform: Port for iOS.

+ ## Use cases

 ## Notes